aswinshenoy/hacktoberfest-blog/content/posts/2019-10-10--hacktoberfest-amfoss/index.md

 ---
-title: Hacktoberfest amFOSS
+title: Hacktoberfest amFOSS//Ramsaipraneeth
 cover: logo.png
 category: "Hacktoberfest"
-author: amfoss
+author:Ramsaipraneeth
 ---

-Hacktoberfest is an annual event hosted by DigitalOcean and DEV.to promoting and supporting Open Source collaboration.
-It's all about encouraging meaningful contributions to open source.
-Join Hacktoberfest meetup hosted by amFOSS on 9th and 10th of October and don't miss this oppurtunity to get a limited edition T-shirt!
+Hacktoberfest event is very helpfull for new students and for learners.This event help students to learn about github and how to work with it.